What is Pushback Pallet Racking?

 As the industry’s leading manufacturer of pushback systems, Advance produces nearly half of the systems sold in the United States.
 Advance’s Lo-Pro™ pallet rack system is recognized as the “gold standard” for low stack height, ease of installation, ease of operation, quality and durability.

 Lo-Pro™ Pushback warehouse systems are used extensively in high-cube storage facilities and provide superior selectivity and cost benefits when compared with other deep warehouse storage alternatives.
-Advance Storage Products' pushback rack systems are available 2 - 6 deep and require LIFO (Last In First Out) storage applications.
+Advance Storage Products’ pushback rack systems are available 2 – 6 deep.

 - Linked Carts: Eliminates the possibility of a load being stranded and suddenly rolling out of control.